There is another reason why the unresolved status of the Heiner affair has been so concerning to so many, for so long.

 For my part, I have persisted now for three decades to have the truth fully revealed as well as see the law applied equally, consistently and impartially to restore justice for all.
 Why?

-It’s because in this matter’s uncontested factual context, their version of the truth about section 129 was its polar opposite.
-By this disgusting lie, they succeeded in corruptly turning the administration of justice into a monstrous fraud against the people.
+It is because in this matter’s uncontested factual context, their version of the truth about section 129 was its polar opposite and this disgusting lie succeeded in corruptly turning the administration of justice into a monstrous fraud against the people.